-- Module 2 Expedience NetProvision system overview and operation; - Module 3 Expedience customerpremises equipment installation, configuration and operation; and - Module 4 Expedience net manager, element management, system configuration and operation.
+- Module 1 Expedience overview, infrastructure site preparation, installation and configuration; - Module 2 Expedience NetProvision system overview and operation; - Module 3 Expedience customerpremises equipment installation, configuration and operation; and - Module 4 Expedience net manager, element management, system configuration and operation.

 Examinations were held at the end of the training course, and a certification awards ceremony was organized.
 Thanks to the training provided, 13 local engineers were able to assist in installing the broadband wireless network in Burundi.